briannadon/TetrAssign/README.md

 ```
 Tetrassign.py -tf exampledata/Zm.cds.fa -rf exampledata/Sb.cds.fa -tb exampledata/Zm.bed -rb exampledata/Sb.bed
 ```
 After some time running, 10 files will be produced with the names of the sorghum chromosomes ("Sb01" etc) and the subgenomes ("Sb01.subs.txt").
+On a typical (quite powerful) compute cluster, running TetrAssign takes only a few minutes.

 ### Outputs
-A set of text files describing the imputed ancient subgenomes for the tetraploid species.
-Each is a tab-separated file with the first column showing the genes of the reference chromosome, in order, and two columns to the right of that, each representing one imputed subgenome.
+The resulting output is a set of text files describing the imputed ancient subgenomes for the tetraploid species.
+The files will be named first by the diploid genome's two-letter indication (e.g. "Sb") followed by a two-number chromosome (e.g. "Sb01").
+Each file is a tab-separated file with the first column showing the genes of the reference chromosome, in order, and two columns to the right of that, each representing one imputed subgenome.
 The assignment of which subgenome goes to which of the 2 right columns is arbitrary.
+Because duplicate genes are lost or rearranged, some cells will be empty, causing viewing these files in a typical text editor to be difficult to interpret.
+It is recommended to view these files in, for example, Microsoft Excel or another spreadsheet software for visual clarity.

 ## License, use, etc
 This software is offered with no guarantees of any sort and support is minimal.
 It is free to use and distribute with attribution.